Architecture

 Path: crates/readstat-tests/

-29 test modules covering: all SAS data types, 118 date/time/datetime formats, missing values, malformed UTF-8, large pages, CLI subcommands, parallel read/write, Parquet output, CSV output, Arrow migration, row offsets, scientific notation, column selection, skip row count, memory-mapped file reading, byte-slice reading, and SQL queries.
+33 test modules covering: all SAS data types, 118 date/time/datetime formats, missing values, malformed UTF-8, character encoding conversion (WINDOWS-1251, plus the EUC-TW platform split between GNU/macOS iconv and the vendored win-iconv on Windows), large pages, CLI subcommands, parallel read/write, Parquet output, CSV output, Arrow migration, row offsets, scientific notation, column selection, skip row count, memory-mapped file reading, byte-slice reading, and SQL queries.
 Every sas7bdat file in the test data directory has both metadata and data reading tests.

-Test data lives in tests/data/*.sas7bdat (14 datasets).
-SAS scripts to regenerate test data are in util/.
+Test data lives in tests/data/*.sas7bdat (16 datasets).
+Scripts to regenerate test data are in util/ (SAS programs, plus create_encoding_variants.py for the byte-patched encoding variants).

 | Dataset | Metadata Test | Data Test |